agrawal-d/cph/README.md

 You can contribute to this extension in many ways:

--   File bug repots by creating issues.
+-   File bug reports by creating issues.
--   Develop this extension further - see [developer giude](docs/dev-guide.md).
+-   Develop this extension further - see [developer guide](docs/dev-guide.md).
 -   Spreading the word about this extension.

 ## Telemetry